 Some cases of Reye’s syndrome are mild, but when it’s severe, children can suffer long-term complications, enter into a coma, or even die.

 Reye’s syndrome is rare.
 The Centers for Disease Control and Prevention (CDC) reports there have been fewer than 37 cases a year since 1987.

-One way to reduce the risk of Reye’s syndrome in children is to avoid the use of aspirin (a salicylate compound) for treating fever or other symptoms of viral illness.
+One way to reduce the risk of Reye’s syndrome in children is to avoid the use of aspirin (a salicylate compound) for treating fever or other symptoms of a viral illness.
 But be careful—not all medicines containing aspirin list it as an ingredient.
-Other names for aspirin include: acetylsalicylate, acetylsalicylic acid, salicylic acid, or salicylate.
+Other names for aspirin include acetylsalicylate, acetylsalicylic acid, salicylic acid, or salicylate.

 Children who are required to take aspirin to treat rheumatoid arthritis, Kawasaki disease, or other disorders should be vaccinated against influenza and chickenpox as a precaution.

 It is possible that children who succumb to Reye’s syndrome have a previously undiagnosed inherited fatty acid oxidation disorder and should be evaluated for those.
 In other cases, Reye’s syndrome might be an underlying condition that is unveiled by viral illnesses.
 Some believe exposure to toxins, such as insecticides or paint thinner, might also contribute to the syndrome.